VetleViking/OS/README.md

 The makefile in the project will then do all the rest of the building for you, and the OS will open in QEMU, the vm.

 ## Sources
+These are the sources i used the most, arranged from oldest to most recently used.

 [Playlist on YT](https://www.youtube.com/playlist?list=PLm3B56ql_akNcvH8vvJRYOc7TbYhRs19M)<br>
 13/01/2024 - 16/01/2024<br>